-University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: KPE/ Course name: Supervised Teaching Practice MPPa/15 Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: Per study period: 36s Course method: present Number of ECTS credits: 2 Recommended semester/trimester of the course: 1.
+University: P. J. Šafá rik University in Košice

+Faculty: Faculty of A arts

+Course ID: KPE/ MPPa/15 Course name: Supervised Teaching Practice

+Course type, scope a Course type: Practic Recommended cour Per week: Per stud Course method: pre ce rse-load (hours): ly period: 36s

+Number of ECTS cr edits: 2

+Recommended seme ster/trimester of the cours e: 1.

 Course level: II.

+Prerequisities:

+Conditions for cours se completion:

+Learning outcomes:

+Brief outline of the c ourse:

+Recommended litera iture:

+Course language:

+Notes:

-Prerequisities: Conditions for course completion: Learning outcomes: Brief outline of the course: Recommended literature: Course language: Notes: Course assessment Total number of assessed students: 503 abs n 100.0 0.0 Provides: doc.
+Course assessment Total number of asse ssed students: 503

+abs n

+100.0 0.0

+Provides: doc.
 PhDr.
-Beata Gajdošová, PhD., PaedDr.
+Petríková, PhD., Mgr. • e.
+PaedDr.
 Renáta Orosová, PhD., Mgr.
-Katarína Petríková, PhD.
-Date of last modification: 12.02.2021 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., doc.
-Mgr.
-Róbert Stojka, PhD., doc.
-Mgr.
-Soňa Šnircová, PhD.
+Katarína

+Date of last modifica tion: 08.06.2021

+Approved:

 University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: KAaA/ Course name: Supervised Teaching Practice MPPb/15Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: Per study period: 36s Course method: present Number of ECTS credits: 1 Recommended semester/trimester of the course: 2.
-Course level: II.
-Prerequisities: KPE/PDU/15,KPE/MPPa/15,(KPPaPZ/PaSPP/09 and leboKPPaPZ/PPgU/15) Conditions for course completion: Students attend and observe 11 lessons and teach one lesson independently during their teaching practice under supervision of their trainer teacher.
-Subsequently, submit their lesson plans, report of the lessons and written assessment of their practice teaching from the supervising trainer teacher.
-Learning outcomes: Students obtain and develop practical skills, competences and knowledge of TEFL by observation and independent teaching.
-Students also gain impression and practical knowledge of a real teaching environment.
+Course level: IL Prerequisities: KPE/PDU/15,KPE/MPPa/15,(KPPaPZ/PaSPP/09 and leboKPPaPZ/PPgU/15) Conditions for course completion: Students attend and observe 11 lessons and independently teach 1 lesson during their teaching practice under the supervision of a practice tutor.
+They fill in the required observation sheets of the lessons and submit their lesson plans for the lessons taught.
+At the end of the teaching practice, the students hand over the completed and signed documentation together with the evaluation of their activities.
+The documentation must be sent by e-mail as a PDF document to the address: julius.rozenfeld@upjs.sk Learning outcomes: Through observation and independent teaching, students acquire and develop practical skills, competencies and knowledge about teaching English as a foreign language.
+Students will also gain an overview and practical knowledge of the actual teaching environment.
+By completing the internship, they will be able to actively participate in the teaching process and function as foreign language teachers under the supervision of an experienced teacher.
 Brief outline of the course: Observation of English language lessons at elementary and secondary schools and their analysis in cooperation with the supervising teacher.
 Practice teaching is realized continuously during the term.
 It is part of the students schedule once a week between the 1st and 3rd lessons at elementary and secondary schools.
 Students observe the first two lessons and during the third lesson analyze them.
 Recommended literature: The Actual textbooks used and accepted by the educational institution.
-Course language: English Notes: Course assessment Total number of assessed students: 98 abs n 100.0 0.0 Provides:
+Course language: English Notes: Course assessment Total number of assessed students: 103 abs n